Sending and Receiving

 s2n_send() and its variants encrypt and send application data to the peer.
 The sending methods return the number of bytes written and may indicate a partial write.
 Partial writes are possible not just for non-blocking I/O, but also for connections aborted while active.

-A single call to s2n_send() may involve multiple system calls to write the provided application data. s2n-tls breaks the application data into fixed-sized records before encryption, and calls write for each record.
+A single call to s2n_send() may involve multiple system calls to write the provided application data. s2n-tls breaks the application data into fixed-sized records before encryption, then calls write for each record.
 See the record size documentation for how record size may impact performance.

 In non-blocking mode, s2n_send() will send data from the provided buffer and return the number of bytes sent, as long as the socket was able to send at least 1 byte.
 If no bytes could be sent on the socket, s2n_send() will return S2N_FAILURE, and s2n_error_get_type() will return S2N_ERR_T_BLOCKED.
 To ensure that all the provided data gets sent, applications should continue calling s2n_send() until the return values across all calls have added up to the length of the data, or until s2n_send() returns an S2N_ERR_T_BLOCKED error.
 After an S2N_ERR_T_BLOCKED error is returned, applications should call s2n_send() again only after the socket is able to send more data.
 This can be determined by using methods like poll or select.

-Unlike OpenSSL, repeated calls to s2n_send() should not duplicate the original parameters, but should update the inputs per the indication of size written.
+Unlike OpenSSL, repeated calls to s2n_send() should not duplicate the original parameters, but should update the inputs per the indication of size written. s2n-tls will attempt to sanity check that the inputs are properly updated between calls.
+Because of those sanity checks, a zero-length send call cannot be used as a flushing mechanism.

 s2n_sendv_with_offset() behaves like s2n_send(), but supports vectorized buffers.
 The offset input should be updated between calls to reflect the data already written.